Brandi Carlile: 2015–2016: The Firewatcher's Daughter and Grammy nomination

 USA Today wrote, "The Firewatcher's Daughter is an album with a big heart, one that responds with love, not fear."

 She performed with the Avett Brothers on Late Show with David Letterman on May 4, 2015, singing the song popularized by the Carter Family, "Keep on the Sunny Side".
-On December 6, 2015, Carlile was nominated for the Top Americana Album category, with her The Firewatcher's Daughter for the 58th Annual Grammy Awards.
+On December 6, 2015, The Firewatcher's Daughter earned Carlile her first Grammy Award nomination, for Best Americana Album.
 Carlile was the featured musical guest on Late Night with Seth Meyers on April 7, 2016.
 She sang the song "Mainstream Kid" (from The Firewatcher's Daughter), and dedicated the performance to Senator Bernie Sanders, who also appeared on the program that night.